 Why China’s bond defaults could ultimately boost investor confidence

-Despite heightened levels of distress in China’s US$15trn credit space, investors stand to potentially benefit from a new path for the onshore and offshore markets as they more efficiently price credit risk.
+Despite heightened levels of distress in China’s US$15trn credit space1, investors stand to potentially benefit from a new path for the onshore and offshore markets as they more efficiently price credit risk.

 At first glance, several high-profile bond defaults in late 2020 are a justified cause for concern.
 This trend might well continue this year, too.
 If so, it has the potential to create tension with the country’s post-COVID-19 economic rebound – but the short-term impact might well provide potentially longer lasting benefits.

 Given that the affected names are state-linked companies with relatively weak fundamentals, increasing differentiation is emerging in this cluster of issuers.
 In turn, this reflects the broader strategic vision of the government to enhance the overall quality of the fixed income landscape.

 This doesn’t downplay the situation.
 The default by chipmaker Tsinghua Unigroup, for instance, on $450m of debt, also triggered cross-defaults on another $2bn – equivalent to almost two-thirds of total defaulted debt in China’s offshore bond market in 2019.2 Other state-owned enterprises (SOEs) to default included mining firm Yongcheng Coal and Electricity Holding Group and Huachen Automotive Group Holdings.